-So much for President Clinton’s rationale that the U.S. and NATO were attacking Yugoslavia out of humanitarian benefaction.
-I don’t blame you if you’ve never heard of “Operation Storm.”
-Most of the American media was focused solely on the crimes of Slobodan Milosevic and the Serbs; whether real, imagined or grossly exaggerated.
-Yes, Milosevic could be a cruel son of a bitch.
+So much for President Clinton’s rationale that the US and NATO were attacking Yugoslavia out of humanitarian benefaction.
+Most Americans have never heard of “Operation Storm” because most of the American corporate mainstream media was focused solely on the crimes of Slobodan Milosevic and the Serbs; whether real, imagined or grossly exaggerated.
+Yes, Milosevic could be a cruel dictator.
 But his crimes were no better or worse than those committed by all sides during the hellish 1990s in fragmenting Yugoslavia.
-America’s hypocrisy in how it dealt with the complex cauldron of Balkan affairs did not help one bit.
+Washington’s hypocrisy in how it dealt with the complex cauldron of Balkan affairs did not help one bit.

 NATO wanted to fight a “zero casualty war.”
 For themselves, that is, not for the people of Yugoslavia.
 “This will be painful for the Serbs,” Pentagon spokesman Kenneth Bacon sadistically predicted.
-Boy, was it ever.
+And it was.
 NATO warplanes flew missions at 15,000 feet, a safe height for the pilots.
 But this increased civilian casualties on the ground.
 An attack on central Belgrade mistakenly hit Dragisa Misovic hospital with a laser-guided bomb, destroying a children’s ward and wounding several women who had the unfortunate luck of being in labor at the precise moment of attack.
-Dragana Kristic, age 23, was recovering from cancer surgery– she just had a ten-pound tumor removed from her stomach– when the bombs blew shards of glass into her neck.
+Dragana Kristic, age 23, was recovering from cancer surgery—she just had a ten-pound tumor removed from her stomach—when the bombs blew shards of glass into her neck.
 “I don’t know which hurts more,” she lamented, “my stomach, my shoulder or my heart.”
 Victims of NATO’s ferocious onslaught lay dead and dying in the hospital around her.

 That wasn’t the only hospital NATO bombed.
 Cluster bombs struck a hospital and a market in the city of Nis, killing 15 and wounding 60.
 An emergency center and a medical dispensary were hit in the mining town of Aleksinac resulting in at least five deaths and dozens of injuries.